Thanyth/voron-thing/README.md

 Looking for stores within Canada?
 [Click here](canada/Readme.md)

 Looking for international store that Canadian have shopped to?
 [Click here](international/Readme.md)

+## To be determined list
+Thing left to do or need to be done.
+You can always join the party, hit me up on Discord on how to help.
+  [ ] 001 Fasteners CAD
+      - Transfering the PIN by me here
+      - W

 <!--- Other section? --->